What is cholestasis of pregnancy?

 Cholestasis of pregnancy is more likely to begin after the 28th week of pregnancy but it can start earlier.

 Diagnosis and Tests

 How is cholestasis of pregnancy diagnosed?

 Your pregnancy care provider diagnoses cholestasis of pregnancy during a physical examination and blood test.
 These tests tell your provider how your liver is functioning.
 They’ll also measure the level of bile acids in your bloodstream using a serum bile acid test.

 Tests confirm the diagnosis when total bile acids are 10 micromoles per liter or above.
 A micromole is a unit of measurement used in some medical tests.
 You may have blood tests regularly for the remainder of your pregnancy to monitor bile levels in your blood.

 How is cholestasis of pregnancy managed or treated?

-Doctors use a medication called ursodeoxycholic acid (UDCA, Actigall®) to treat cholestasis of pregnancy.
-This medicine can improve the liver’s ability to function and reduce the levels of bile in the blood.
+Healthcare providers use a medication called ursodeoxycholic acid (UDCA, ursodiol or Actigall®) to treat cholestasis of pregnancy.
+This medicine can improve your liver’s ability to function and reduce bile levels in your blood.

 Treatments to manage the symptoms of cholestasis of pregnancy include: